ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 `thread_id` | String | Unique identifier for the thread linked to the task `type` | String | task.taken only, specifies if the agent requested a task or took a ringing one.
-Can be “ring” or “request” `language` | String | Language of the task's content
+Can be “ring” or “request” `language` | String | Language of the task's content `segment_index` | Integer | Number starting at 1 and incremented each time a task is closed, defered or moved to another agent's workbin.

 ### Push Agents